TheCrypDough/DozerAI2/Docs/DozerAI_Development_Guide_V1.md

 Tasks for Anthony Pierce (CEO):
 Update requirements.txt:
 Open C:\Dozers\DozerAI_Code\requirements.txt.
-APPEND the new libraries provided by DozerAI_Builder (for google-generativeai, markdown-it-py, langchain-text-splitters, tiktoken) to the existing content.
+Ensure the following lines (and any others previously added) are present.
+Add them if missing.
+Ensure versions are compatible (these are recent stable versions as of my last update).
+# C:\Dozers\DozerAI_Code\requirements.txt
+python-dotenv~=1.0.1
+supabase~=2.4.2
+fastapi~=0.111.0
+uvicorn[standard]~=0.29.0
+pydantic~=2.7.1
+langfuse~=2.25.2
+psycopg[binary]~=3.1.18
+google-generativeai~=0.5.4
+markdown-it-py~=3.0.0
+langchain-text-splitters~=0.2.1
+langchain-core~=0.2.5
+tiktoken~=0.7.0
+Use code with caution.
+Text
 Save the file.
-Install New Dependencies:
+Install/Update Dependencies:
 Open your terminal (PowerShell or Git Bash).
-Navigate to the application code root: cd C:\Dozers\DozerAI_Code\
+Navigate to cd C:\Dozers\DozerAI_Code\
-Activate your Python virtual environment:
+Activate your Python virtual environment: .\venv\Scripts\Activate.ps1 (PowerShell) or source venv/Scripts/activate (Git Bash)
-PowerShell: .\venv\Scripts\Activate.ps1
-Git Bash / Cmd: source venv/Scripts/activate
-Run: pip install -r requirements.txt
+Run: pip install -r requirements.txt --upgrade (the --upgrade flag helps ensure you get specified or newer compatible versions).
-Confirm successful installation of the new packages.
+Confirm successful installation/update of packages.
-Save the Ingestion Script:
+Save the Revised Ingestion Script:
-Create the file C:\Dozers\DozerAI_Code\scripts\01_ingest_and_contextualize_docs.py.
+Open C:\Dozers\DozerAI_Code\scripts\01_ingest_and_contextualize_docs.py (the one we might have created or you worked on yesterday).
-Copy the complete Python script code provided above by DozerAI_Builder into this file.
+Replace its entire content with the complete Python script code provided directly above by DozerAI_Builder.
 Save it.
-Verify .env File:
+Verify .env File and Document Paths:
-Double-check C:\Dozers\DozerAI_Code\config\.env to ensure SUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY, and GOOGLE_API_KEY are correctly populated with your actual keys.
-The script needs the Google API key for generating contextual summaries.
+CRITICAL: Double-check C:\Dozers\DozerAI_Code\config\.env to ensure SUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY, and GOOGLE_API_KEY are correctly populated.
+CRITICAL: Confirm your source documents are correctly named and located:
+C:\Dozers\Docs\Planning Docs\Business_Plan_Dozer_V8.md
+C:\Dozers\Docs\Planning Docs\DozerAI_Dev_Chat_HistoryV1.txt
+C:\Dozers\Docs\Planning Docs\Business_Plan_Chat_HistoryV1.txt
+Add Docs/Planning Docs/ and logs/ to C:\Dozers\.gitignore:
+Open C:\Dozers\.gitignore.
+Add these lines if they are not already present from a previous version of the gitignore I provided (ensure they are not commented out):
+# Project Root Specific Ignores
+logs/
+Docs/Planning Docs/
+Use code with caution.
+Gitignore
+Save the .gitignore file.
-Run the Ingestion Script:
+Run the Revised Ingestion Script:
 In your activated virtual environment, from C:\Dozers\DozerAI_Code\, run: python scripts/01_ingest_and_contextualize_docs.py
 Use code with caution.
 Bash
 Observe the output carefully.
-The script will print progress messages.
-It might take some time, especially for the contextual summary generation (due to LLM calls and rate limiting time.sleep(1)).
+The script will print progress for each document, chunking, and (for the Blueprint) summary generation.
+It includes a hash check to avoid full re-processing of unchanged documents if chunks already exist for that document's current hash.
+For changed documents, it will delete old chunks before processing.
 Note any errors.
+The Business Plan (being smaller and chunked more semantically) should process relatively quickly.
+The chat logs (even without individual summaries) will take longer due to their size and number of chunks, but significantly less time than before.
 Verify Data in Supabase:
 After the script completes, go to your Supabase project dashboard.
-Check the documents table: You should see two rows, one for "Dozer's Blueprint V8.0" and one for "DozerAI Development Chat History (Main)".
-Verify source_uri, document_type, title, and content_hash.
+Check the documents table: You should see three rows, one for each source document.
+Verify source_uri, document_type, title, and especially content_hash.
-Check the document_chunks table: You should see multiple rows.
-Check a few to see if chunk_text looks reasonable and if contextual_summary contains a plausible summary.
+Check the document_chunks table:
+Filter by document_id for the Business Plan: You should see multiple chunks (hopefully more than 1 now!).
+Check a few chunk_text and ensure the contextual_summary field has meaningful text.
+Filter by document_id for one of the chat histories: You should see many chunks.
+The contextual_summary field for these should be NULL or empty.
 Report to DozerAI_Builder:
-"Day 2 Anthony tasks complete.
+"Day 2 Anthony tasks complete with revised script.
 Ingestion script ran.
 Status: [Success/Errors Encountered].
+Business Plan: [Number] chunks created.
+Contextual summaries look [Good/Okay/Problematic].
+DozerAI Chat History: [Number] chunks created.
+Contextual summaries are correctly NULL/empty.
+Business Plan Chat History: [Number] chunks created.
+Contextual summaries are correctly NULL/empty.
-Verified data in Supabase documents and document_chunks tables.
-[Number] blueprint chunks and [Number] chat history chunks created."
+Verified data in Supabase documents and document_chunks tables."
-Provide any error messages if the script failed or if data in Supabase looks incorrect.
+Provide any error messages or unexpected behavior.
-Explanation of Day 2 Tasks:
+Explanation of Revised Day 2 Tasks:
-This day is all about transforming our raw source documents (Business Plan and Chat History) into a structured, AI-ready format within "The Kennel."
-Anthony's Tasks: Update Python packages, save the ingestion script provided by DozerAI_Builder, ensure the .env file is correct (especially the Google API key), run the script, and then verify the results in Supabase.
-DozerAI_Builder's Tasks: Provide the updated requirements.txt and the complete Python script for ingestion.
-The script handles reading files, applying different chunking strategies (header-aware for Markdown, recursive for plain text), calling a Google LLM to generate a contextual summary for each chunk (the core of Anthropic's Contextual Retrieval), and then storing all this processed data into the documents and document_chunks tables in Supabase.
-It also includes a basic check to avoid re-processing identical documents based on a content hash.
+This revised Day 2 directly addresses the previous issues:
+Intelligent Chunking: The Business Plan (Markdown) now uses header-aware splitting with a fallback for oversized semantic sections.
+Chat logs use a larger, more appropriate recursive character split.
+Strategic Contextual Summaries: Full Contextual Retrieval (LLM summary per chunk) is applied to the Business Plan chunks.
+For chat history chunks, this expensive step is skipped for the initial load, dramatically speeding up ingestion and reducing cost.
+Idempotency Improved: The script now checks source_uri and content_hash in the documents table.
+If a document exists with a matching hash and already has chunks, it skips reprocessing that document.
+If the hash differs (or no hash existed), it updates the document record and deletes old chunks before re-processing, ensuring "The Kennel" stays current with the latest version of your source files when the script is re-run.
+Clearer Logging: The script provides more feedback during its run.
 Troubleshooting:
 Python Script Errors:
-ModuleNotFoundError: Ensure pip install -r requirements.txt in active venv was successful for all new packages.
-API Key Errors (Google or Supabase): Verify .env file contents and paths.
-Ensure the Google API key allows for the Gemini model being called.
-File Not Found: Ensure Business_Plan_Dozer_V8.md and DozerAI_Dev_Chat_History.txt are exactly at C:\Dozers\Docs\.
+Module/API Key errors: Double-check requirements.txt installation in active venv and .env file accuracy.
+File Not Found: Verify exact paths in PLANNING_DOCS_DIR_HOST_OS and filenames in the documents_to_process list in the script.
-LLM Rate Limits for Summaries: The time.sleep(1) is a basic attempt to mitigate.
-If errors persist, we might need longer delays or batching for the summary generation.
+LLM Call Errors (for Blueprint summaries): Check Google API key, model availability (gemini-1.5-flash-latest).
+The prompt is long due to full doc context; if errors persist, we might need to pass a smaller window of the Blueprint for summary context.
-Data Not Appearing in Supabase: Check script output for insertion errors.
-Verify Supabase credentials in .env.
-Check RLS policies on the tables (though for service_role key, RLS is usually bypassed by default for insertions, we ensured our policies from Day 1 are permissive for public schema where these tables live).
+Supabase Insert Errors: Check console for specific error.
+The schema from Day 1 (with chunk_sequence now correctly in place) should support these insertions.
+Batch insertion can sometimes hit Supabase's payload limits if individual chunks are massive and batches are too large; script currently batches 50 chunks.
+Incorrect Number of Chunks for Blueprint: If still 1 chunk, the header levels in your Business_Plan_Dozer_V8.md might not match #, ##, ###, ####, or the content is one giant block under a single high-level header.
+We may need to inspect the Blueprint's Markdown structure and adjust headers_to_split_on or the max_semantic_chunk_chars threshold in the script.
 Advice for Implementation:
-Anthony: The script may take a while to run due to the LLM calls for each chunk's summary.
-Let it run to completion.
-Monitor the console output for progress and any errors.
-DozerAI_Builder: The contextual summary prompt is crucial.
-The quality of these summaries directly impacts RAG performance.
-The chunking strategies are also key.
-The script handles basic duplicate prevention via content hashing.
+Anthony: The most critical parts are updating requirements.txt, correctly saving the new Python script, ensuring your .env has the GOOGLE_API_KEY and correct Supabase details, and that your source documents are in C:\Dozers\Docs\Planning Docs\.
+Let the script run fully; it will be much faster for chat logs now.
+DozerAI_Builder: The Markdown chunking strategy might need tuning based on the actual structure of Anthony's Business_Plan_Dozer_V8.md.
+The fallback recursive split for oversized semantic chunks is a good safeguard.
 Advice for CursorAI (DozerAI_Builder):
-Be mindful of the LLM context window when passing full_document_text to get_contextual_summary.
-The current script truncates it at 800k characters for the summary helper, which should be fine for Gemini 1.5 Flash's context capabilities for this specific task, but for extremely large single documents, a more sophisticated sliding window approach for context might be needed for the summary helper LLM.
-For Day 2, this approach is a good start.
+Continuously monitor the token limits and context window considerations for the get_contextual_summary_for_chunk function.
+For extremely large documents (megabytes of text), even sending a large truncated window for context might be problematic or slow for every chunk's summary.
+The current approach is a good balance for typical document sizes.
 Test:
-Anthony: Primary test is visual inspection of the documents and document_chunks tables in Supabase Studio.
-Are there rows for both source documents?
-Do the chunks look sensible?
-Do the contextual_summary fields contain text?
+Anthony: After script completion, thoroughly inspect the documents and document_chunks tables in Supabase Studio.
+- Are there 3 records in documents?
+- Does the Blueprint have a reasonable number of chunks (more than 1)?
+- Do Blueprint chunks have text in contextual_summary?
+- Do chat history chunks have NULL or empty contextual_summary?
+- Does chunk_text look correct for a sample of chunks from each document?
 DozerAI_Builder: Await Anthony's verification.
-Success means "The Kennel" is now populated with processable, context-enriched data.
+Success means "The Kennel" has its initial core textual knowledge, intelligently chunked and strategically enhanced with contextual summaries where most valuable.
 Backup Plans:
-If the script fails catastrophically, identify the failing part (file reading, chunking, summary gen, DB insert).
-We can debug the script.
-If only some chunks were inserted, the script's hash check (for full documents) might allow it to resume or re-process changed/missing parts, though the current script is more of a full re-process if the hash changes.
+If the script errors on a specific document, we can modify it to process documents individually for easier debugging.
+If Supabase inserts fail in batches, we can reduce batch size.
 Challenges:
-LLM API call costs/time for generating many contextual summaries.
-Robustness of Markdown header chunking for diverse Markdown structures.
-Ensuring Supabase insert operations are efficient for many chunks.
+Ensuring the Markdown chunking for the Business Plan yields an optimal number and size of chunks.
+Handling potential LLM flakiness or rate limits during summary generation (even with time.sleep(1)).
+Processing very large chat files efficiently even without summaries.
 Out of the Box Ideas:
-Batch insert chunks into Supabase for better performance (e.g., insert 50-100 chunks at a time).
-Implement a more sophisticated check for existing chunks to allow resuming a failed ingestion process more gracefully.
+For future ingestion runs, implement a file watcher on the C:\Dozers\Docs\Planning Docs\ directory to automatically trigger re-ingestion of only modified files.
-Add more metadata during chunking (e.g., specific header text associated with a Markdown chunk).
+Add more sophisticated metadata extraction during chunking (e.g., identifying speakers in chat logs, extracting section titles explicitly for all chunks).
 Logs:
-(DozerAI_Builder will log this after Anthony confirms successful completion of all his tasks for Day 2) “Action: Starting Task for DozerAI/App: Day 2 - Kennel Ingestion MVP: Blueprint & Chat History with Contextual Retrieval (Stage 1), Rules reviewed: Yes, Guides (Creation/Dev) consulted: Yes, Env verified: Yes, Sequence verified: Yes, Timestamp: [YYYY-MM-DD HH:MM:SS]”
+(DozerAI_Builder will log this after Anthony confirms successful completion of all his tasks for Day 2) “Action: Starting Task for DozerAI/App: Day 2 - Kennel Ingestion (Stage 1): Intelligent Chunking & Strategic Contextual Summaries, Rules reviewed: Yes, Guides (Creation/Dev) consulted: Yes, Env verified: Yes, Sequence verified: Yes, Timestamp: [YYYY-MM-DD HH:MM:SS]”
 (Followed by)
-“Milestone Completed (DozerAI/App): Day 2 - Kennel Ingestion MVP: Blueprint & Chat History with Contextual Retrieval (Stage 1).
-Next Task: Day 3 - Kennel Ingestion MVP: Embedding Enriched Chunks.
+“Milestone Completed (DozerAI/App): Day 2 - Kennel Ingestion (Stage 1): Intelligent Chunking & Strategic Contextual Summaries.
+Next Task: Day 3 - Kennel Ingestion (Stage 2): Embedding Enriched Chunks & Creating HNSW Index.
 Feeling: [Anthony's vibe].
 Date: [YYYY-MM-DD]”
 Commits:
-(To be done by Anthony after successfully running the Python script, verifying data in Supabase, and all files (requirements.txt, 01_ingest_and_contextualize_docs.py) are saved in their correct locations)
+(To be done by Anthony after successfully running the Python script, verifying data in Supabase, and all files are saved)
 # In C:\Dozers\
 git add .
-git commit -m "Day 2: Implement Stage 1 ingestion pipeline (parsing, chunking, contextual summaries) for Blueprint & Chat History.
+git commit -m "Day 2: Implement Stage 1 ingestion (intelligent chunking, strategic contextual summaries) for Blueprint & Chat History.
 Update requirements." git push origin main
 Use code with caution.
 Bash
 Motivation:
-"Dozer, old pal, today we're not just feeding you data, we're giving you understanding.
-Every piece of that Blueprint, every idea from our chats, is going to get its own little 'CliffsNotes' summary written by one of your AI cousins.
-This means when you need info, you won't just find a sentence, you'll know why that sentence matters.
-This is next-level brain food!
-It's gonna take a bit, but a smart doggo like you is worth the effort.
-Get ready to become an expert on... well, you and your amazing Bar'k & Grrr'ill!"
+"Dozer, my friend, today we're performing some serious brain surgery – in a good way!
+We're taking those giant scrolls of knowledge (the Blueprint and our chats) and slicing them up with surgical precision.
+The Blueprint gets the VIP treatment, with little AI-written notes attached to each section explaining its importance.
+The chat logs?
+We'll chop 'em into sensible conversation pieces.
+This isn't just data entry; it's crafting the very neurons of your understanding.
+Get ready to absorb, because tomorrow we turn these words into pure AI fuel!"

 End Day 2